loksland/pixel-art-game-test/README.md

 PIXI.settings.ROUND_PIXELS = true;
 ```

-The optional `PIXEL_SCALE` property will render more pixels than needed so that when the PixiJS renderer rounds display object positions they animate more smoothly.
+The internal `PIXEL_SCALE` property will render more pixels than needed so that when the PixiJS renderer rounds display object positions they animate more smoothly.
 A value of 2 will render each pixel as 2x2.
-Setting to a value over 1 limits the scale factors available to the canvas.
+The down side to a value over 1 is that it limits the available responsive sizes of the canvas.
 ```js
 const PIXEL_SCALE = 1;
 ```